OctopusDeploy/blog/blog/2018-04/will-it-deploy-episode-06/index.md

 ## Solution

-So will it deploy? **Yes it will!** Our cloud-based delivery pipeline looks like the following:
+So will it deploy? **Yes it will!**

+Our cloud-based delivery pipeline looks like the following:

 ![GitHub, AppVeyor and Octopus delivery pipeline](cloud-pipeline.png "width=500")

-Our deployment process looks like the following.
+Our deployment process looks like the following:

 ![Octopus deployment process](will-it-deploy-deployment-process.png "width=500")